hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed autocomplete of the Site Key field by LasPass.
 * Fixed form detection for Auto-Verify.
 * Fixed SendInBlue form working in the post content only.
+* Fixed Passter form working in the post content only.
+* Fixed LearnDash form working in the post content only.
 * Fixed auto-verify form not working on the homepage.

 = 3.3.2 =